Jim Drake (rugby league): Background

 Jim Drake was born in Workington, Cumberland, England, he was the older (by 10-minutes) twin brother of fellow rugby league footballer; Bill Drake.
 Jim Drake died aged 77 in Hull, East Riding of Yorkshire, England.

 Playing career

-Through injury, Drake missed Hull FC's 10-9 victory over Halifax in the Championship Final during the 1955–56 season at Maine Road, Manchester on Saturday 12 May 1956.
+Through injury, Drake missed Hull F.C.'s 10-9 victory over Halifax in the Championship Final during the 1955–56 season at Maine Road, Manchester on Saturday 12 May 1956.